wkhere/stackless/Doc/library/mailbox.rst

    single file and separated by ``From`` (a.k.a. ``From_``) lines.
 The file object *fp* points to the mailbox file.
-The optional *factory* parameter is a callable that should create new message objects.  *factory* is called with one argument, *fp* by the :meth:`next` method of the mailbox object.
+The optional *factory* parameter is a callable that should create new message objects.  *factory* is called with one argument, *fp* by the :meth:`!next` method of the mailbox object.
 The default is the :class:`rfc822.Message` class (see the :mod:`rfc822` module -- and the note below).